-->

 Although both are stones and both are quarried materials directly from the earth, granite and marble are quite different from each other.

-Marble is extremely beautiful and elegant as it often has delicate veining and can be found in a variety of light colors, most notably white.
-Marble is formed from sediment on the ocean floor.
-Eventually with pressure and time it becomes sedimentary rock.
-Keep in mind that it is softer than most granites and can be etched by acids such as vinegar and citrus beverages so it is best to clean up spills as they happen.
+Marble started out as sediment on the ocean floor.
+With pressure and time it becomes sedimentary rock.
+It is softer than most granites and can be etched by acids such as vinegar and citrus beverages.

 Where can I use granite or marble in my home or business?